show_page.php1 : dv23.jpg

 HISTORY: This animal was experimentally infected six days before death.

-HISTOPATHOLOGIC DESCRIPTION: Liver: There is marked, diffuse midzonal necrosis characterized by disorganized hepatic cords and shrunken, hypereosinophilic hepatocyte with pyknotic nuclei (apoptotic hepatocytes/bodies, acidophil bodies) and abundant, eosinophilic, granular to globular, cellular debris and scant basophilic karyorrhectic debris.
-Hepatocytes adjacent to areas of necrosis are swollen with pale, discretely microvacuolated cytoplasm (lipid-type degeneration).
-Remaining centrilobular and periportal hepatocytes have slightly basophilic, discretely microvacuolated cytoplasm, vesiculate nuclei, and a prominent central nucleolus.
-Within periportal regions and scattered randomly throughout the hepatic parenchyma are few lymphocytes, plasma cells, macrophages, and fewer neutrophils.
+HISTOPATHOLOGIC DESCRIPTION: Liver: There is marked, diffuse midzonal necrosis characterized by disorganized hepatic cords and shrunken, hypereosinophilic hepatocytes with a pyknotic nucleus (necrosis/apoptosis) and abundant, eosinophilic, granular to globular, cellular debris and scant basophilic karyorrhectic debris.
+Hepatocytes adjacent to areas of necrosis are swollen with pale, discretely microvacuolated cytoplasm (lipid-type vacuolar change or have lacy cytoplasm (glycogen vacuolar change).
+Vacuolated hepatocytes often have vesiculate nuclei and a prominent central nucleolus.
+Within periportal regions and scattered randomly throughout the hepatic parenchyma there are few lymphocytes, plasma cells, macrophages, and fewer neutrophils.

-MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular necrosis/apoptosis, midzonal, diffuse, severe, with lipid-type hepatocellular degeneration, rhesus monkey (Macaca mulatta), non-human primate.
+MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular necrosis, midzonal, diffuse, severe, with lipid-type hepatocellular degeneration, rhesus monkey (Macaca mulatta), non-human primate.

 ETIOLOGIC DIAGNOSIS: Flaviviral hepatocellular necrosis